 Ways Adults Can Earn a Maryland High School Diploma - Adult Education and Literacy Services

 GED® candidates must be residents of Maryland.
 They must be at least 18 years of age at the time of testing.
-They may not have obtained a Maryland high school diploma, or a high school certificate or diploma issued by another state or non-US or correspondence school.
+They may not have obtained a Maryland high school diploma, a high school certificate or diploma issued by another state by a non-US or correspondence school.
 They must be officially withdrawn from a regular full-time public or private school; or have obtained a Maryland High School Certificate of Program Completion in accordance with Code of Maryland Regulations (COMAR) 13A.03.02.09D.

 In order to pass the test, a minimum score must be obtained in the content areas of Reasoning through Language Arts, Science, Social Studies and Mathematics.

 This program is for individuals, ages 18 and older, who are not enrolled in regular high school and can demonstrate essential academic competencies and life skills.
 Academic skill areas include: reading, writing, mathematics, oral communication, and critical thinking.
 Life skills relate to occupational, self, social, aesthetic, consumer, and scientific awareness.
 This is not a class attendance-based program.
 Participants are expected to meet periodically with an assessor to develop a portfolio that proves they have acquired the skills required to be awarded a Maryland High School Diploma.

 This is an online-format program designed for self-directed youth and adults with life and work experiences and familiarity with the computer.
 This program offers flexible scheduling and confidentiality.